Dave (rapper): Early life and personal life

-Music career
+Career

-2017–2018: Game Over and Singles
+2015–2018: Career beginnings and Game Over

+Dave began writing lyrics at the age of 11, inspired by his older brother, who also wrote.
+In his early teens, he'd teach himself how to play the piano, using YouTube tutorials and learning music theory, before being gifted a keyboard from his mother.
+In May 2015, when Dave was 17 years-old, he made his rapping debut, feestyling on the six season and twenty-fourth episode of Bl@ckBox, over the instrumental of "No Apologies" by Eminem.
+He'd continue to appear on cyphers and freestyles until releasing his first song, "Jkyl+Hyd" in 2016.
+Shortly after, Dave released the single "Thiago Silva" with West-London rapper, AJ Tracey; the song becoming a cult classic.
+In September 2016, Dave released his debut EP, Six Paths which features the AIM Award, Independent Track of the Year nominee, "Wanna Know".
+The following month, while Dave was in Amsterdam to attend what would become a cancelled Drake concert, he revealed a call from Drake's management team to remix the aforementioned song.
+When asked about the night, Dave revealed that he wrote the song's chorus when he was 15 years old.

 Throughout 2017, Dave released a series of non-album singles.
 The track "Samantha" with J Hus peaked at 63 on the Official Singles Chart, becoming the third biggest song to not chart in the top 40 in 2017, Dave also released the tracks "Revenge", "Tequila", and "100M's", the latter of which featured on Nike's Born Mercurial advert in 2018.
 Dave made his television debut in May on the BBC's Later... with Jools Holland where he performed his song ‘Picture Me’ alongside playing the piano.

 Dave toured throughout the first half of 2017, with multiple sold-out headline shows in the UK.
 These dates included two nights at O2 Academy Islington, and his first appearances at festivals such as Wireless and Reading and Leeds Festival.
 He also toured North America for the first time, on a joint tour with AJ Tracey.